coseguera/kanban-to-do/README.md

 - Token refresh is handled automatically when tokens expire
 - User sessions are stored in memory and will be lost when the server restarts

+## License

+This project is available under a dual license:
+- Free for non-commercial use under the MIT License
+- Requires a paid commercial license for any for-profit use

+See the [LICENSE.md](LICENSE.md) file for details.

 ## Security Considerations

 - **Never commit secrets or certificate files to the repository**